 To hunt Monmouth Battlefield State Park, hunters must apply for a Zone 64 Permit.
-Permits for Zone 64 will be available for sale on a first come, first served basis beginning 10 a.m.
-Monday, Sept.
-8, 2014.
-Permits will be available for sale until 11:59 p.m. on Sat., Nov.
+Permits will be available for sale until 11:59 p.m. on Sunday, Nov.
 1. Permits will be available for sale at all license agents and online over the Internet.
 A total of 100 permits will be available for the Permit Shotgun Season.
 All hunters are required to complete and return a registration packet to Monmouth Battlefield State Park office prior to Dec.
-1, 2014.
+1, 2015.

 Permit Shotgun Season: Dec.
-8-13, 2014; Bag limit: unlimited antlerless deer.
+7-12, 2015; Bag limit: unlimited antlerless deer.
 Two deer may be taken at one time.
 A total of 100 permits are available.

 Six-day Firearm Season: Dec.
-8-13, 2014; Bag limit: two antlered deer.
+7-12, 2015; Bag limit: two antlered deer.
 Only one buck may be taken at a time.

 Winter Bow Season: Jan.
 1-Feb.
-21, 2015; Bag limit: unlimited antlerless deer and ONE antlered deer
+20, 2016; Bag limit: unlimited antlerless deer and ONE antlered deer.
+Two deer may be taken at one time.